poviolabs/PovioKit/PovioKit/Classes/Utilities/Delegated/README.md

 The above example is fine, it works well, the API is clean and familiar.
 So what's the catch?
 The problem with the delegate pattern is is that there is a substantial amount of boilerplate code and it just doesn't look _modern_.
-A more modern approach used by developers nowadats is the _delegation through closures_ pattern.
+A more modern approach used by developers nowadays is the _delegation through closures_ pattern.
 Let's see it in action:

 ```swift
 class SomeCell: UITableViewCell {